tidyverse/tidyverse.org/content/blog/tidymodels-2024-q1/index.md

 </div>

-Both methods also appened on the left-hand side of the data frame, rather than the right-hand side.
+Both methods also append on the left-hand side of the data frame, rather than the right-hand side.
 This means that prediction columns are always visible when printed, even for data frames with many columns.

 ## New autoplot type for workflow sets